 The female breast is an excretory organ that contains mammary glands for producing milk for nursing newborns.

 Our video tutorial analyzes the female breast from the frontal and sagittal aspects.
 Exploring the frontal view of the female breast, you will learn about the surface anatomy landmarks of the female breast, as well as the structural components of the breast that are seen from this view underneath the skin.

 Exploring the sagittal view, you will get a better glance at the supporting structures of the female breast.
 Moreover, you will be able to completely understand the organization of the structural units of the female breast, as well as their relations with each other.

 Take a quiz

-Solidify your knowledge and discover potential weak spots with our quiz.
+Solidify your knowledge and discover potential weak spots with the quiz below.

 |Blood supply||Mammary branches of posterior intercostal, lateral thoracic and internal thoracic arteries|